Timeline of Irish inventions and discoveries

-Irish inventions and discoveries are objects, processes or techniques which owe their existence either partially or entirely to an Irish person.
-Often, things which are discovered for the first time, are also called "inventions", and in many cases, there is no clear line between the two.
-Below is a list of such inventions.
+Irish inventions and discoveries are objects, processes, or techniques which owe their existence either partially or entirely to an Irish person.
+Often, things which are discovered for the first time are also called "inventions", and in many cases, there is no clear line between the two.

+Ireland has made significant contributions to fields ranging from chemistry and physics to medicine and engineering.
+Irish inventors and scientists have been responsible for foundational discoveries including Boyle's law, the Kelvin scale, and the proof of the greenhouse effect, as well as practical innovations such as the hypodermic needle, the ejection seat, and the modern submarine.